-Connect a garden hose to the connector located at the rear of watercraft (on the port side of the stern).
+Connect a garden hose to the connector located at the rear of watercraft.
 Do not open water tap at this time.

 NOTICE Always run the engine before opening the water tap.
 If not, water will get inside the engine.

 1. Flushing connector location